Annual statement of the site

 Climkit also pays the electricity bills of the site's suppliers (DSO and photovoltaic contractors).

-How is the annual statement of the site established?
+How is the annual statement of the site prepared?

-Climkit establishes an annual statement for the previous year for the entire site.
+Climkit prepares an annual statement for the previous year for the entire site.

-The annual statement calculates the difference between all collections received from consumers and the disbursements made to suppliers.
+The annual statement calculates the difference between the total collections received from consumers and the disbursements made to suppliers.

-In the context of a self-consumption grouping (RCP), the difference generally favors the owner and corresponds to the sale of self-consumed solar electricity to consumers as well as surplus injected into the grid and repurchased by the distributor.
+In the context of a grouping for self-consumption (RCP), the difference is generally in favor of the owner and corresponds to the sale of self-consumed solar electricity to consumers as well as the surplus re-injected into the grid and bought back by the distributor.

-Between April and June of the following year, in order to wait for the collection of the consumer invoices sent in January for the last months of the year.
+Between April and June of the following year, in order to wait for the collections of the consumer invoices sent in January for the last months of the year.

 How is the owner compensated?

-In the case of a balance in favor of Climkit, the owner has 30 days to pay the amount owed via the invoice attached to the statement.
+In the case of a balance in favor of Climkit, the owner has 30 days to pay the amount due using the invoice attached to the statement.

 What does the statement look like?

-The annual statement indicates the difference between all collections received and all disbursements paid for the site during the indicated period of the statement.
+The annual statement indicates the difference between the total collections received and the disbursements made for the site during the indicated period of the statement.
 It is divided into four sections:

-1. Details of Collections: amounts received from consumers, the credit notes from suppliers, and any positive balance from the previous year's statement.
+1. Details of collections: amounts received from consumers, credit notes from suppliers, and any positive balance from the previous year's statement.

-2. Details of Disbursements: bills paid to suppliers including those from the distribution system operator (DSO) and Climkit for management fees, and any negative balance from the previous year's statement.
+2. Details of disbursements: invoices paid to suppliers including those from the distribution system operator (DSO) and Climkit for management fees, and any negative balance from the previous year's statement.

-3. Open Amounts: consumer invoices still unpaid to date for the period of this statement.
+3. Outstanding amounts: invoices from consumers that remain unpaid to date for the period of this statement.

-4. Abandoned Amounts: consumer invoices unpaid from years prior to the period of this statement and considered as lost.
-As the owner, you are free to undertake recovery actions directly with the consumers.
+4. Abandoned amounts: unpaid consumer invoices from previous years prior to the period of this statement that are considered lost.
+As the owner, you are free to undertake collection actions directly with the consumers.

-Only the first two sections are considered in calculating the balance.
+Only the first two sections are taken into account in the calculation of the balance.

 What do collections consist of?

-1. All payments of invoices by consumers such as their electricity consumption or their use of charging points.
+1. All payments of invoices by consumers for their electricity consumption or their use of charging stations.

 2. Credit notes from suppliers in cases where they pay an amount in favor of the site.
-For example, DSOs that compensate the injection of surplus photovoltaic into the grid.
+For example, DSOs who compensate for the re-injection of photovoltaic surplus into the grid.

 3. Any positive balance in favor of the owner carried over from the previous year's statement.